This page is an introduction to the sculpture techniques I use when working with ceramic modeling clay.

 You should now have something that looks like the cat dragged in, but who cares?

-Lots of beginners give up right here, because they haven't produced something beautiful yet!
+Lots of beginners give up with their sculpture technique right here, because they haven't produced something beautiful yet!

 Patience, my dear, patience.